Credit: @lotuslove28 on Instagram

 Credit: Taste 1000 Islands

-Classic Island Cruises does fishing trips, and if cruising with wine is more suitable to your group, book a Wine Cruise with Coyote Moon Vineyards.
+Classic Island Cruises does fishing trips, and if cruising with wine is more suitable to your group, book a Wine Cruise with Coyote Moon Vineyards, offered Thursday-Saturday from June 28-September 7.
 If you’d like a private, luxury excursion, you could rent your own pontoon or open bow boat with Mac’s Boat Rentals in Alexandria Bay.
 After cruising, it’s time to look below the surface for a totally different perspective.
 Did you know that thousands of shipwrecks lie on the floor of the St. Lawrence River?
 Many are accessible from shore or by boat.
 Blue Foot Diving in Alexandria Bay will take certified divers to wrecks that are within a 30-minute boat ride.
 Thousand Islands Dive Excursions in Clayton offers similar trips, as well as night dives.
 If you’d rather stay on the surface of the water, you can rent kayaks from Bayside Marina or for something a little more heart-thumping, go whitewater rafting on the Black River with Adirondack River Outfitters or Whitewater Challengers.

 Channel Your Inner Farmer (Capital-Saratoga)

 Does a unique getaway on a farm tucked into the rolling hills of the Upper Hudson Valley sound like just the getaway your group needs?
 If so, book a stay at June Farms, a working farm that’s also a sanctuary for heritage breed animals like Highland cows, Nigerian dwarf goats, Old Spot pigs, and Shire horses.
 The animals are friendly and guests are welcome to tour the farm and get to know them.
 When you’re done snapping pics of your newest animal pals, you can explore the area by walking on nearby nature trails.
-During the summer, the farm also hosts lots of weekly events such as Saturday Barn Crawls, Wednesday Night Food Trucks, Dog Park Night, and Goat Yoga.
+During the summer, the farm also hosts lots of events such as guided ATV farm tours, live music, sheep walking, morning animal feedings, and more.
 Also on the premises is The Pony Barn, which sells beer, wine, and cocktails.
 Dinner and brunch are available on select days.
 June Farms offers several accommodation options, including small cabins, a Tipi, a vintage Airstream, and a lodge that accommodates up to four guests.
 Note that the cabins include BBQ grills, while the Airstream and lodge are equipped with kitchens.
 There are plenty of restaurants nearby, too, including CrossRoads American Grille and Asian Tea House.
-When you’re ready to get off the farm and explore the area, you can catch a movie under the stars at Hollywood Drive-In Theatre, then go to Emporium Farm Brewery for house-made beer, cider, mead, and wine.
-June Farms is also a 20-minute drive from Albany, so it would be easy to hop in a car and spend an afternoon exploring popular sites like the New York State Museum and the New York State Capitol Building

 Frolic in the Treetops at an Aerial Adventure Park (Chautauqua-Allegheny)